Congratulations on your decision to be a personal trainer! You’ve picked a career that will change lives and is personally fulfilling.

 10 CEUs are the minimum requirement every two years.
 All CEUs must be earned in the two-year certification period in order to qualify for that recertification.
 Professionals can earn more than the 10 CEU minimum, but the credits won’t apply to the next recertification period.

 While 10 CEUs may seem like a lot, it’s actually the lowest CEU requirement for recertification in the field!
 To compare, NSCA requires 60 CEUs every three years!

 Three of the credit hours are designated for CPR training and Ethics & Professional Practice (two CEUs for CPR and one CEU for EPP).
 The other seven credit hours can be earned in one or several of the following categories:

-- NCSF CEU Library: Enroll in home study programs, workshops, or quizzes that have a pre-defined CEU value.
+- NCSF CEU Library: Enroll in continuing education home study programs, workshops, or quizzes that have a pre-defined CEU value.